Restoring Your Car's Shine

-This highly specialized detailing technique is known as Paint Correction, and if it sounds hazardous, it is if performed by anyone but a skillfully trained detailer and paint correction specialist!
-Lack of understanding or experience at paint correction can do more harm than good to the exterior of your vehicle.
+This highly specialized detailing technique is known as paint correction, and if it sounds hazardous, it is if performed by anyone but a skillfully trained detailer and paint correction specialist!
+Lack of understanding or experience can do more harm than good to the exterior of your vehicle.

-Michael Dowdy is certified in detailing and Paint Correction.
+Michael Dowdy is certified in paint correction.
 Not only is he trained on how to correctly measure the thickness of the paint so he can determine how much clear coat to safely remove, but he is also properly trained and equipped with the finest, safest, and most effective professional equipment to ensure he does not burn the paint during the finely-tuned polishing process.